-We are a biotechnology company focused on commercializing our proprietary technologies and developing select biopharmaceutical product candidates.
-The Company's technologies constitute a proprietary, transformative platform for development and production of biologics using transient gene expression in hydroponically grown green plants.
+We are a biotechnology company focused on commercializing our proprietary technologies and product candidates and providing product development and manufacturing services to clients and collaborators.
+The Company's technologies constitute a proprietary, transformative platform for development and production of biologies in hydroponically grown green plants.

 Stated simply, iBio's technologies harness the natural protein production capability that plants use to sustain their own growth, and direct it instead to produce proteins for a range of applications including for vaccines and biopharmaceuticals.
 The Company's technologies can be used to produce a wide array of biologics and also to create and produce proprietary derivatives of preexisting products with improved properties.
-The Company has used its technologies and its collaborative relationships to assemble a diverse product candidate pipeline including products against fibrotic diseases, vaccines, enzyme replacements, monoclonal antibodies, and recombinant versions of marketed products that are currently derived from human blood plasma.
+The Company has used its technologies and its collaborative relationships to demonstrate the applicability of its technologies to a diverse range of product candidates including products against fibrotic diseases, vaccines, enzyme replacements, monoclonal antibodies, and recombinant versions of marketed products that are currently derived from human blood plasma.